0BAB1/HOLY_CORE_COURSE/single_cycle_edition/single_cycle_edition.md

 ## The end ?

 This is the end of this course !
-We made a Core run on simulation, the next step is to actually use it on an FPGA !
+We made a Core run on simulation, the next step is to actually use it on an FPGA by building an actual SoC and a cache system to interact with peripherals !

+We'll take a deep dive into SoC protocols (e.g. **AXI** and **AXI LITE**) and use the core to run real programs an interact with LEDs, a**nd even print "Hello world"** !

 See you in the *fpga edition* of this course !